infinyte7/Mandarin-News-Feed/README.md

 # Mandarin-News-Feed
 daily read news &amp; learn words daily

-[ For Chinese language learners]

 Learn Mandarin language by reading news daily.
 Also save new words and export to Anki decks.

 The app created using kivy, kivymd and many other open source projects entirely in python.
-View [app_license.json](Mandarin News Feed/app_license.json).
+View [app_license.json](https://github.com/infinyte7/Mandarin-News-Feed/blob/master/Mandarin%20News%20Feed/app_license.json).

-Note: I have just created this app to learn kivy and kivymd.
+**Note: I have just created this app to learn kivy and kivymd.**

 # Demo